marcus2188/Project-World-Abyss/README.md

 Instructions to execute the application is shown in the requirements.txt document.

-**To run this python desktop application, drop me and email as referenced from my profile to request for me to sendover an additional image directory as well as a configuration py file.
+**To run this python desktop application, drop me an email as referenced from my profile to request for me to sendover an additional image directory as well as a configuration py file.
 These 2 items are necessary for the application to execute properly.***

 Several screenshots of World_Abyss at runtime: